ihouwat/pygame-learning/same_again_game/scratchpad.md

 	- add vehicles category
 	- add clothes category
 	- add attributions

+- Sounds
 	- add music
 		- DONE add intro music
 		- DONE add background music
 		- add victory music
 		- add attributions

-- record and add languages to the game
+	- add sound effects
-	- need to add a language dict to toggle languages
 		- on success, load and play the sound in the target language and a sound effect (ex: applause)
 			- loading dynamically allows us to switch languages mid-game without resetting the sprites
 		- on failure, play some 'try again' sound
+	- record and add languages to the game
+		- need to add a language dict to toggle languages

 - tidying up:
 	- `Game` class:
 		- has two methods that animate text, one when we win a level, and one where we win the game.
 Combine them.